 Pastor, Without Walls Vineyard Church

-Ross is the Pastor of Without Walls Vineyard Church in Holland, Michigan.
-After working with YWAM for a decade, Ross served as Executive Pastor of the Lakeshore Vineyard for 5 years and then struck out to begin a new church plant.
-Now Ross juggles ministry at his church, leadership of the Indonesian Partnership, developing coaches within an assembly manufacturing plant, and working as a corporate advocate for the Venntis family of companies.
+Ross is a Pastor in West Michigan.
+After working with YWAM for a decade, Ross served as the director of youth and family for Churchlands Vineyard Christian Fellowship in Perth, and Executive Pastor of the Lakeshore Vineyard for five years and then struck out to begin a new church plant.
+Now Ross juggles ministry at his church, developing coaches within an assembly manufacturing plant and part-time consulting in his company Inlive for Enneagram self-awareness training.
 He is spreading the vision of the Community of Hope - uniting church, youth and business for the Kingdom.
+He is now thoroughly enjoying being a grandfather of five.
 He serves as the Regional Coordinator for Asia for Vineyard Missions USA.

 Regional Coordinator for Sub-Saharan Africa